redhat-developer/devspaces-images/devspaces-traefik/docs/content/middlewares/tcp/ipwhitelist.md

 Limiting Clients to Specific IPs
 {: .subtitle }

-IPWhitelist accepts / refuses connections based on the client IP.
+IPWhiteList accepts / refuses connections based on the client IP.

+!!! warning

+    This middleware is deprecated, please use the [IPAllowList](./ipallowlist.md) middleware instead.

 ## Configuration Examples